Strategic Research Development

 Administrative Director, Center for Clinical and Translational Science:

-The Proposal Development office was instrumental in the successful submission of our CTSA grant.
-From setting up a proposal development schedule, to facilitation of a Red Team review, to last minute editing, and collection of letters of support, the PDO provided expert guidance and assistance during the entire grant preparation process.
+The Research Development Office was instrumental in the successful submission of our CTSA grant.
+From setting up a proposal development schedule, to facilitation of a Red Team review, to last minute editing, and collection of letters of support, the RDO provided expert guidance and assistance during the entire grant preparation process.

 Dr. Meyer (Mike) Benzakein